threefoldtech/actionwidget/README.md

 - [ ] I want to reserve my digital twin
 - [ ] I am interested to have my own video conferencing solution which allows me to communicate with everyone in the world
 - [ ] I am interested in a peer2peer alternative social media network for private & business usage
-- [ ] I am interested to learn more about become a farmer and provide internet capacity for people around me
+- [ ] I am interested to learn more about how to become a farmer and provide internet capacity for people around me
 - [ ] I am interested to know more about how to deploy my own IT solutions on this new internet (maybe not)

 ### I agree that…